World Math Days and Month

 Kerala Mathematics and Its Possible Transmission to Europe, by Aleida, D.F. and Joseph, G.G.

-The Kerala School of astronomy and mathematics was an Indian school of mathematics and astronomy founded by Madhava of Sangamagrama in Kerala, South India, which included among its members several scientists.
+The Kerala School of astronomy and mathematics was an Indian school of mathematics and astronomy founded by Madhava of Sangamagrama in Kerala, South India, that included several scientists among its members.
 The school flourished in the 14th-16th centuries.
-In attempting to solve astronomical problems, the Kerala School independently created a number of important mathematics concepts.
-In this well documented article, Dennis Francis Almeida and George Gheverghese Joseph reconstruct the mathematics of Kerala School and attempt to show the possible ways of its transmission to modern Europe.
+In its attempts to solve astronomical problems, the Kerala School independently developed several important mathematical concepts.
+In this well-documented article, Dennis Francis Almeida and George Gheverghese Joseph reconstruct the mathematics of the Kerala School and attempt to show the possible ways in which it was transmitted to modern Europe.

 Read More…